hayas1/tfgh/terraform/module/repository/README.md

 Therefore, it is easy to avoid this limit by using `github_repository_labels`.
 However, `github_repository_labels` also needs to manage the default `good-first-issue` label and the `no-changes` label created by tfcmt, and so on.
 This is a lot of work, so we will adopt `github_repository_label`, and consider removing old repositories from Terraform management when we hit the 500 resource limit.

-## Struggle with default branch ruleset and labeler workflows
+## Struggle to manage both default branch ruleset and labeler workflows
 Prerequisites:
 - The workflows such as labeler is managed in many repositories, so they should be managed by Terraform in default branch.
 - The rulesets that deny directly push to default branch is set in managed repositories, so they should be managed by Terraform.